 By: Don Carter, MS, P.E.

 One of the things we are occasionally tasked to assess is a basement that sweats.
-This is fairly common in spring and fall when neither the air conditioner nor furnace is running to circulate and dry the air.
-The principle is well known of course, same thing that happens when a glass of ice water sweats.
-Condensation forms as warm and humid room air encounters a cooler surface and changes into water droplets.
+This is fairly common in spring and fall when neither the air conditioner nor the furnace is running to circulate and dry the air.
+The principle is well known of course, it's the same thing that happens when a glass of ice water sweats.
+Condensation forms as warm, humid room air encounters a cooler surface and changes into water droplets.
 In basements, that cooler surface is the earth-side wall.
 Dry air is the solution and even a small dehumidifier can generally do the job.